Convention Activities and Events

 1:00 p.m. – 4:00 p.m.

 Several CEU-eligible workshops are offered on Wednesday afternoon.
 Choose one of the workshops to extend your learning at the ASHA Convention.
 Tickets (additional fee) for the pre-Convention workshops may be purchased when registering for the Convention.
 You may still purchase tickets to attend the pre-Convention workshops even if you do not plan to attend the Convention.

 5:00 p.m. – 6:30 p.m.

-Is the 2016 Convention your first?
-Come to this popular gathering to learn about the Convention and to preview programs and activities slated for the next three days.
-You'll have an opportunity to meet ASHA President Jaynee Handelsman and Convention Co-Chairs Michael Flahive and Tucker Gleason, as well as other ASHA representatives.
+Is this your first ASHA Convention?
+Come to this popular gathering to get an overview of our annual event and to preview programs and activities slated for the next three days.
+You'll have an opportunity to meet the ASHA President and Convention Co-Chairs, as well as other ASHA staff and volunteer representatives who can provide answers and guidance for your first ASHA Convention.
+The First Timers' Welcome is also a great time to connect with others attending for the first time.
 Enjoy light refreshments.

 5:30 p.m. – 7:30 p.m.